f3ar161/Machine-Learing/README.md

-# practicePython
+# Machine Learing

-Random projects with python :)
+Usefull projects to learn ML with python